carlos-paz12/cantree/README.md

 ## Introduction
 **cantree** is a simple binary search tree implementation in Rust that uniquely identifies each node using the Cantor pairing function.
 The tree stores `OrderedPair` values and supports standard operations like insertion, search, and removal.

+The project supports classic BST operations like:

+- Insertion
+- Search
+- Removal
+- Visual representation (ASCII tree with optional color)

 ## Authors
-This project was developed by José Carlos da Paz Silva (<carlos.paz.707@ufrn.edu.br>) as part of the *Estrutura de Dados Básicas II* course at UFRN.
+This project was developed by **José Carlos da Paz Silva** (<carlos.paz.707@ufrn.edu.br>) as part of the _Estrutura de Dados Básicas II_ course at **UFRN**.

 ## Directory structure
-The project is organized into two main modules:
+The source code is organized into logical modules for clarity and modularity:

 ```
 src/